saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```
 Next step is to make sure that we automatically mount this partition on startup.

 **IMPORTANT** I removed this afterwards because my /srv/nfs was always automatically mounted without these entries in fstab.
 And I noticed an issue after reboot with my nfs-service sometimes not being able to start (check with systemctl status nfs-server.service), when having this entry in fastab.
-So, if you have the same problem, maybe remove these lines again if you see /srv/nfs being mounted after restart.
-(Sorry for this unclear description but I don't know more about this issue ATM)
+So, if you have the same problem, maybe remove these lines again if you see /srv/nfs automatically being mounted after restart.
+(Sorry for this unclear description but I don't know more about this issue at the moment)

 But it would go like this:
 ```